amberframework/granite/README.md

 [Kemalyst](https://github.com/drujensen/kemalyst) is a web framework written in the [Crystal](https://github.com/manastech/crystal) language.

-This project is to provide an ORM Model for Kemalyst.
+This project is to provide an ORM Model in Crystal.

 ## Installation